pumbaEO/oscript-scoop/readme.md

 ## Installing and customizing Onescript

-First, the latest version of Spotify should be installed:
+First, the latest version of Onescript should be installed:

     $ scoop install onescript